advantages of cranberries - Right Shift advantages of cranberries - Right Shift

 Nutritional Value of Cranberries

 The American Cranberry contains a host of nutrients and phytochemicals that can be linked to several health benefits.
 Cranberries contain antioxidants, especially Vitamin C and flavonoids.
-They also contain Vitamin E, K, Manganese and dietary fibre in significant amounts while being low in fat and calories.
+They also contain Vitamin E, K, Manganese, and dietary fibre in significant amounts while being low in fat and calories.
 They also contain the simplest form of sugar, glucose, which is the natural fuel of the body.
 Dried cranberries tend to be sweeter but have a similar nutritional profile as well.
+This overall cranberry nutrition value makes them a smart addition to any balanced diet.

 Health Benefits of Cranberries